 Posted on August 20, 2014 by Andrea Six

 Celebrations aren’t just confined to St. Patrick’s Day in Savannah.
-They’re rocking the city all month, which is why March is the most popular time to visit Savannah.
-The azaleas are blooming, the weather is perfect and Savannah’s St. Patrick’s Day celebrations are in full swing.
+They’re rocking the city all month, which is why March is the one of the most popular times to visit Savannah.
+The azaleas are blooming, the weather is beautiful and the St. Patrick’s Day celebrations are in full swing.

-St. Patrick’s Day in Savannah is the most exciting time of the year in this Hostess City, with all kinds of events inviting guests to graph their green, get out and have a lot of fun.
+St. Patrick’s Day in Savannah is the most exciting time of the year in this Hostess City, with all kinds of events inviting guests to grab their green, get out and have some fun.
 This monumental popularity didn’t just come overnight; it took 190 years of the famous St. Patrick’s Day Parade to get Savannah on the map.
-And now Savannah’s St. Patrick’s Day is one of the hottest in the nations, with the third largest St. Patrick’s Day Parades in the world.
+And now Savannah’s St. Patrick’s Day is one of the hottest in the nations, with Savannah ranking the third largest St. Patrick’s Day Parade in the world.